 A: During a 17-minute session, the patient inhales and exhales in synch with a rising and falling audio tone, while changing their breath volume to move and keep their exhaled CO2 values in the normal zone, guided by a graphical display on the Freespira tablet.
 Weekly telehealth coaching provides support and guidance for breathing techniques that help patients hit the breathing targets.

 Q: What are the limitations of medications and psychotherapy?

-A: While psychotherapy is useful for some patients with panic attacks and PTSD, it is not appropriate or sufficient for all patients.
-The long duration of treatment can pose obstacles for affordability as well as adherence over time, and high dropout rates are reported for talk therapy, particularly the exposure-based therapies most commonly used to address PTSD.
+A: While psychotherapy is useful for some patients with panic attacks and PTSD, it is not accessible or sufficient for all patients.
+The long duration of treatment can pose obstacles for affordability as well as adherence over time, High dropout rates are reported for talk therapy, particularly the exposure-based therapies most commonly used to address both panic and PTSD.
 Long wait times for appointments and poor provider access in certain regions of the country, particularly in rural areas, can create barriers for many patients.
 In addition, recovery may fall short of remission, leaving patients with reduced but still life-impairing symptoms.

 Q: What are the side effects of medication therapy?

 A: Medication therapy includes several FDA-approved therapies, including several anti-depressants approved for panic and PTSD, and benzodiazepines for short-term use with panic.
 However, long term use of benzodiazepines increases risk of abuse/addiction, and individuals with panic and PTSD have elevated rates of lifetime substance use disorder.
 Shortcomings of the anti-depressants include side effect burden which can include weight gain, sexual dysfunction, and nausea.
 These side effects as well as the several weeks often needed to show benefit can compromise adherence.